This App Traces 500 Years of Cuban Jewish History

 “My hope now,” he added, referring to his app, Judíos en la Historia de Cuba, “is that the Cuban Jewish community will be more connected to its history.”

-The app—in English, History of the Jews in Cuba—is the culmination of Eskenazi’s participation in the 2021-2022 Lauder Fellowship, which is an international student network sponsored by the World Jewish Congress.
+The app—whose name in English is History of the Jews in Cuba—is the culmination of Eskenazi’s participation in the 2021-2022 Lauder Fellowship, which is an international student network sponsored by the World Jewish Congress.
 As part of the program, fellows must create and implement an initiative that uniquely benefits their home communities.

 With the help of several university friends, Eskenazi developed the free Spanish-language app, available through Google Play, that traces Cuban Jewish history as well as Jewish contributions to the island’s culture, science, politics and economy.
 Cuban Jewish history scholar Fidel Babani León helped source content for the app, which features interactive games and a quiz to test your knowledge.